 Post Sponsored by Pendleton Whisky.

 The final result of this culinary combo?
 Sweet, spicy, and smoky decadent goodness in every bite.
-This hot smoked salmon recipe is a variation of my Bourbon Bacon Pecan Salmon recipe.
-However, this time around the garlic and chipotle kick up the smoky flavor a notch or two.
+This hot-smoked salmon recipe is a variation of my Bourbon Bacon Pecan Salmon recipe.
+However, this time around, the garlic and chipotle kick up the smoky flavor a notch or two.

 Why You’ll Love Hot-Smoked Salmon

-Besides the short cooking time, Hot Smoked Salmon is always a great idea for special occasions or easy weeknight dinners.
-Salmon doesn’t need a long time to cook so it’s perfect for summer nights when you’re not in the mood to spend hours standing by the grill.
+Besides the short cooking time, hot-smoked salmon is always a great idea for special occasions or easy weeknight dinners.
+Salmon doesn’t need a long time to cook, so it’s perfect for summer nights when you’re not in the mood to spend hours standing by the grill.

 Overall, wild salmon with flavor love from the barbecue seasoning and the Pendleton Rye Whisky chipotle glaze is so freakin’ delicious.
 Each bite is rich, flavorful and memorable!

-Delicious Smoked Salmon Recipe Ingredients
+Smoked Salmon Recipe Ingredients

 Add flavor to everything you’re cooking